 4. Ryobi 3 Piece One+ Airstrike Brad Nailer

-Here, Ryobi has produced a user-friendly and efficient cordless brad nailer.
+Here, Ryobi has produced a user-friendly and efficient battery-powered brad nailer.
 It comes with a number of options for ease of use.
 The belt clip can switch sides to account for left-handed users.
 LED lighting allows for illumination of the work area.
 A knob on the back allows for pressure adjustments.
 The rubber-cased handle provides comfort during use.

 In addition to user-friendliness, this gun offers versatility and efficiency.
 It fires up to 2-inch nails, which gives makes it applicable to a range of projects.
 It offers both trigger and contact actuation, firing 60 nails per minute when set to the latter.
 It also fires 1,000 nails per battery charge, which isn’t the biggest number, but it will let you get the job done.

 The primary downfall of this model is its weight.
 At 9.78 pounds, it’s one of the heaviest cordless nailers out there.
 This makes it awkward to work with trim pieces and the nailer at the same time, especially when installing crown, casing, or chair rail.